 In conjunction with the Gas Invoices, City Gas filed a Schedule that summarizes all gas invoices and imbalance dispositions.
 City Gas states that this schedule is intended to facilitate the Commission's review of the filing.
-For the reasons stated in the preceding two paragraphs, City Gas requests confidential classification for the highlighted portions of its summary document at pages 9 and 10 and for the entirety of page 11 of this schedule for December 1996.
+For the reasons stated in the preceding two paragraphs, City Gas requests confidential classification for the highlighted portions of its summary schedule for February 1997.
+Those highlighted portions include all columns at lines 41-48, page 9; all columns at lines 15-30 and lines 38-45, page 10; and all columns at lines 14, 15, and 23-25, page 11.